285sopes2usac/USAX/docs/contributing.md

 #### Model 1
-Model 1 is simple and requires just a single change to be correct, polished, tested and overall good-enough to be merged into Tilck's source.
+Model 1 is simple and requires just a single change to be correct, polished, tested and overall good-enough to be merged into usax's source.
 The only thing that contributors need to do is to keep a single commit into the topic branch and save changes to it with `git commit --amend` and then update the remote branch with `push --force`.
 This approach doesn't have any of the issues of model 0, because it is, by definition, self-consistent